-112.2 TAKING OFFICE
+112.2 Taking Office

-At the time of nomination and election or appointment, each trustee shall be a school district elector of the district and a resident of the trustee zone from which nominated and elected, or appointed.
+At the time of nomination, election, or appointment, each Trustee shall be a school district elector of the District and a resident of the trustee zone from which nominated and elected or appointed.

-Each trustee shall qualify and assume office at the annual meeting of the trustee's school district next following the trustee's election, or, if appointed, at the regular meeting of the board of trustees next following such appointment.
+Each Trustee shall qualify for and assume office on the next January 1 following his or her election or, if appointed, at the regular meeting of the Board of Trustees next following such appointment.

-An oath of office shall be administered to each trustee, whether elected, re-elected or appointed.
-The oath may be administered by the clerk, or by a trustee of the district.
-The records of the district shall show such oath of office to have been taken, by whom the oath was administered and shall be filed with the official records of the district.
+An oath of office shall be administered to each Trustee, whether elected, re-elected, or appointed.
+The oath may be administered by the clerk, or by a Trustee of the District.
+The records of the District shall show such oath of office to have been taken and by whom the oath was administered and shall be filed with the official records of the District.